mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Ayyyy it's as easY as that, we made it to step 3.

-Having used my image editing skills to get the Booking Reference, I went to [qantas.com.au](https://qantas.com.au), and clicked "Manage Booking".
+I went to [qantas.com.au](https://qantas.com.au), and clicked "Manage Booking".
 Qantas is the main airline here in Australia, in case you live in a country with fast internet.

 ![qantas homepage with "manage booking" in focus](/img/sunburnt-country/qantas_homepage.png)